Ruby Tuesday (restaurant): Cookbook

 Ruby Tuesday released a cookbook by Jeff Morgan on October 25, 2011, titled Simply Fresh: Casual Dining at Home.
 It contains recipes that have been inspired by the menu, and even recipes that are signature to the brand.

-Restatement
+Restatement of financials

 On April 11, 2005, the company and its audit committee determined the company would restate previously issued historical financial statements to properly account for leases.